epfl-exts/aiml2days/README.md

 In this part of the workshop we you will learn about text classification as a supervised learning problem.
 You will dive into the realm of natural language processing and learn how machines can analyze and learn from text data and text embeddings.
 We will use the [SpamAssassin](https://spamassassin.apache.org/) public email corpus.
-This dataset contains ~6'000 labeled emails with a ~30% spam ratio.
+This dataset contains ~6'000 labeled emails.
 The dataset has been downloaded for you and is available in the data folder.

-We want to build a spam detector which, given examples of spam emails and examples of regular emails, learns how to flag new emails as spam or non-spam.
-We define this problem as a classification task and solve it using a Logistic Regression classifier.
+Our aim is to build a spam detector which, given examples of spam emails and examples of regular emails, learns how to flag new emails as spam or non-spam.
+We will prepare the data, explore it and phrase our problem as a classification task which we solve using a Logistic Regression classifier.

+We will explore and compare various features space and machine learning approaches.
+The use of spam emails is for demonstration and learning purpose as it is a text-based example that everyone is easily familiar with.
+Similarly the use of a Logistic Regression model keeps things simple and interate fast through different approaches.
+This set up allows us to highlight different stages of developing a machine learning application and the decision making processes involved along the way.

 ## Hands-On Session